dsyer/katacoda-scenarios/spring-boot/step4.md

-Now you are ready to deploy the application.
-You have a container that runs and exposes port 8080, so all you need to make Kbernetes work is some YAML.
-To avoid having to look at or edit YAML, for now, you can ask `kubectl` to generate it.
+You have a container that runs and exposes port 8080, so all you need to make Kubernetes run it is some YAML.
+To avoid having to look at or edit YAML, for now, you can ask `kubectl` to generate it for you.
 The only thing that might vary here is the `--image` name.
 If you deployed your container to your own repository, use its tag instead of this one:

 `
 kubectl create deployment demo --image=dsyer/demo --dry-run -o=yaml > deployment.yaml`{{execute}}